TTM Technologies (NASDAQ:TTMI) Issues Q2 2022 Earnings Guidance

 TTM Technologies (NASDAQ:TTMI – Get Rating) updated its second quarter 2022 earnings guidance on Monday.
 The company provided EPS guidance of $0.30-$0.36 for the period, compared to the consensus EPS estimate of $0.30.
 The company issued revenue guidance of $580.00 million-$620.00 million, compared to the consensus revenue estimate of $584.24 million.

-A number of equities research analysts have issued reports on the company.
-Zacks Investment Research raised TTM Technologies from a sell rating to a hold rating in a research report on Wednesday, May 4th.
-Truist Financial downgraded TTM Technologies from a buy rating to a hold rating and decreased their target price for the stock from $16.00 to $14.00 in a research report on Thursday, February 10th.
-StockNews.com raised TTM Technologies from a hold rating to a buy rating in a research report on Wednesday, May 4th.
-Finally, TheStreet raised TTM Technologies from a c rating to a b- rating in a research report on Thursday, March 24th.
-Two investment analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-According to data from MarketBeat, TTM Technologies has a consensus rating of Buy and an average target price of $15.33.
+Several brokerages have issued reports on TTMI.
+TheStreet raised shares of TTM Technologies from a c rating to a b- rating in a research note on Thursday, March 24th.
+Zacks Investment Research raised shares of TTM Technologies from a sell rating to a hold rating in a research note on Wednesday, May 4th.
+StockNews.com raised shares of TTM Technologies from a hold rating to a buy rating in a research note on Wednesday, May 4th.
+Finally, Truist Financial cut shares of TTM Technologies from a buy rating to a hold rating and lowered their target price for the stock from $16.00 to $14.00 in a research note on Thursday, February 10th.
+Two research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+Based on data from MarketBeat, the stock presently has a consensus rating of Buy and an average target price of $15.33.

 TTM Technologies, Inc, together with its subsidiaries, engages in the manufacture and sale of printed circuit boards (PCBs) worldwide.
 The company operates in two segments, PCB and RF&S Components.
 It offers PCB products, radio frequency (RF) components, conventional PCBs, RF and microwave circuits, high density interconnect PCBs, substrate-like PCBs, flexible PCBs, rigid-flex PCBs, custom assemblies and system integration products, IC substrates, passive RF components, advanced ceramic RF components, multi-chip modules, and beamforming and switching networks.